cloudflare/cloudflare-docs/content/vectorize/learning/create-indexes.md

 | Google Cloud - `multimodalembedding`      | 1408                 | Multi-modal (text, images) |

 {{<Aside type="note" header="Learn more about Workers AI">}}

-Visit the [Workers AI documentation](/workers-ai/models/text-embeddings/) to learn about its built-in embedding models.
+Refer to the [Workers AI documentation](/workers-ai/models/text-embeddings/) to learn about its built-in embedding models.
 {{</Aside>}}

 ## Distance metrics

 Distance metrics are functions that determine how close vectors are from each other.
 Vectorize indexes support the following distance metrics: